Ralph L. Brinster: Personal history

 In 1961, Brinster married Elaine Redding, a registered nurse and graduate of the Philadelphia General Hospital School of Nursing, and they currently reside in Gladwyne, PA.
 They have four children.
 Lauren R. Brinster earned her VMD from the School of Veterinary Medicine at the University of Pennsylvania.
 She is a veterinary pathologist at the National Institutes of Health, Bethesda, MD.
 Kristen A. Brinster earned her Juris Doctor from the University of Baltimore School of Law.
 She is a trial lawyer and the founding managing partner of Sutherland & Brinster, PA in Maryland.
 Derek R. Brinster earned his MD from the Perelman School of Medicine at the University of Pennsylvania.
 He is a Professor of Cardiovascular and Thoracic Surgery and Director of Aortic Surgery at Northwell Health, New York, NY.
 Clayton J. Brinster earned an MD from the Perelman School of Medicine at the University of Pennsylvania.
-He is Director, Center for Aortic Diseases and Associate Professor of Vascular and Endovascular Surgery at the University of Chicago Medical Center in Chicago, IL.
+He is an Associate Professor of Surgery and Director, Center for Genetic Aortopathy and Related Disorders at Keck Medicine of the University of Southern California.
 In 2021, the Elaine Redding Brinster Prize in Science or Medicine was established by the children to recognize the enormous contribution of Elaine to the achievements of the family.
 The $200,000 Prize and Medallion are to be awarded annually to an outstanding scientist from any country by the Institute for Regenerative Medicine of the University of Pennsylvania during the Annual Ralph L. Brinster Symposium.